Kater's pendulum: Repsold–Bessel pendulum

 Therefore, the pendulum doesn't have to be adjustable at all, it can simply be a rod with two pivots.
 As long as each pivot is close to the center of oscillation of the other, so the two periods are close, the period T of the equivalent simple pendulum can be calculated with equation (2), and the gravity can be calculated from T and L with (1).

 In addition, Bessel showed that if the pendulum was made with a symmetrical shape, but internally weighted on one end, the error caused by effects of air resistance would cancel out.
-Also, another error caused by the finite diameter of the pivot knife edges could be made to cancel out by interchanging the knife edges.
+Also, another error caused by the non-zero radius of the pivot knife edges could be made to cancel out by interchanging the knife edges.